carlosakkar/carlosakkar.github.io/index.md

 Welcome!

-I am an economic theorist focusing on the economics of information.
+I am a microeconomic theorist focusing on the economics of information.
 I am currently a DPhil (PhD) student at the University of Oxford.

 I am on the <span style="color: #c00000;">2024 - 2025 Job Market</span>.
 Here is my [CV](docs/akkar_cv.pdf).